mateeullahmalik/supernode2/supernode/README.md

 ### 3. Create or Recover a Key

-Create a new key (use the same name specified in your config):
+Create a new key (use the same name you will add in your config):
 ```bash
 supernode keys add mykey
 ```